0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 ## Storage

 The EVM also has a **non-volatile storage** model where each account (contract) keeps relevant information of the system state.
 The storage layout is like a hashmap that uses **key-value pairs** to access **persistent** data.
-Each contract has its own storage and -at the time of writting- can only interact with their own storage.
+Each contract has its own storage and -at the time of writing- can only interact with their own storage.

 ```rs
 /// An account's Storage is a mapping of 256-bit integer key-value pairs.